King Cake: A Twelfth Night Tradition

 King Cakes Throughout History

 In ancient times, tribes that survived the harsh winter celebrated by baking a crown-shaped cake, using the preceding year’s wheat.
-Within the cake was placed a seed, bean or nut.
+Inside the cake was placed a seed, bean or nut.
 Later, the Romans chose a king for their festivals by drawing lots.
 The Catholic Church linked these ancient customs to the Feast of the Epiphany in the fourth century.

 During the 17th and 18th centuries, the Roi de la Fève (King of the Bean) appeared in both art and literature in Europe, and “Twelfth Cakes” became a common annual treat in England.
-Twelfth Night rituals took place in Creole homes in New Orleans when its French settlers brought the gateau des rois (king cake) custom with them.
+Twelfth Night rituals took place in Creole homes in New Orleans when French settlers brought the gateau des rois (king cake) custom with them.
 In 1870, the Twelfth Night Revelers formalized the Mardi Gras connection with its first parade and ball.

 King Cakes Today